perllb/shell_ngs/README.md

 # shellRNAseq
-Common scripts for RNAseq pipeline: from fastq to bam
+Common scripts for NGS data: from fastq to bam